-Faced with the need to travel from Montreal to Vancouver for school, I decided the best way to make the journey was to convert a cargo van into a camper van and drive across Canada.
-Though I had no experience with a project of this scale, I spent weeks researching, designing, and meticulously planning every detail.
+Faced with the need to get from Montreal to Vancouver for school, I decided to convert a cargo van into a camper and drive there.
+I had no relevant experience to a project of this scale, so I spent weeks researching, designing, and meticulously planning every detail.

-Unfortunately, one night about a year after arriving in Vancouver, my beautiful creation was stolen right off the street in front of my home.
-The images used below are therefore all that I have and sadly don't capture all the van's features.
+*** Unfortunately, one night about a year after arriving in Vancouver, my beautiful Dianne (the van) was stolen right off the street in front of my home.
+The images used below are therefore all that I have and sadly don't capture all the van's innovative features and are not of the best quality. ***

 What the van looked like when I bought it

 After grinding off as much of the rust as I could and patching all the holes in the floor, I was able to construct the subfloor.
 Using construction glue, I created a grid of 1x1's and foam insulation.
-Plywood was fit atop to create an even surface to which flooring panels were fastened.
+Plywood was fit atop to create an even surface to which vinyl wood floor panels were fastened.

 3M's Thinsulate was used to insulate the walls and ceiling.